FurryCoders/FALocalRepo/README.md

 python3 -m pip install --upgrade falocalrepo faapi falocalrepo-database falocalrepo-server
 ```

-To check for updates use the [`update` command](#update).
+To check for updates use the [`updates` command](#update).
 A message will appear if there is an update available for any
 component.

 The program needs cookies from a logged-in FurAffinity session to download protected pages.
 Without the cookies the